 Where to start

-All this information makes it evident that Google Jobs changes recruiting, but the question for many recruiters is “how do I get my jobs listed alongside the likes of Glassdoor and WayUp?”
+It is clear that Google Jobs changes recruiting.
+But many recruiters are asking “how do I get my jobs listed alongside the likes of Glassdoor and WayUp?”
 This is where there is room for optimism.
 The primary thing to understand is that Google crawls a site’s index for job listings; however, it cannot crawl an index of an iframe or other embedded frame.
 This is where the value of a custom integration system becomes exponential.
 A custom integration, like those provided by Recruiters Websites, allows the job listings to appear organically on a site’s index, allowing Google for Jobs to pull and post your jobs.

 How to compete

-So you’ve gotten your jobs properly posted on your website and Google is including them in its job search results, but is that enough to compete with the job board giants?
+Is properly posting your jobs to your site and Google enough to compete with the job board giants?
 Maybe.
-Once your jobs are properly integrated in your site to allow Google to read and pull them, your ability to compete depends on the content of your listing.
+Once your jobs are properly integrated, allowing Google to read and pull them, your ability to compete depends on the listing.
 A well-written job posting will win the day.
-The more information you can provide the more powerful your posting becomes.
-As it stands, the domain name in the URL is not nearly as relevant to Google’s endeavors as the veracity and quality of the job posting.
+The more information you can provide the more powerful your posting.
+As it stands, the domain name in the URL is not nearly as relevant to Google as the veracity and quality of the job posting.
 And it makes sense.
 Google doesn’t need Monster, or LinkedIn, or Career Builder or even you for that matter.
-Google needs a collection of quality jobs to provide the best possible service to its users.
-As with much of Google’s focus, they are more interested in organic results that deliver viable results rather than keyword-stuffed postings.
-It’s possible that Google Jobs changes recruiting for the better.
+Google needs a collection of quality jobs to provide the best service to its users.
+As with much of Google’s focus, they are more interested in organic and viable results than keyword-stuffed postings.
+It's possible that Google Jobs changes recruiting for the better.